Quantitative bounds in the polynomial Szemer\'edi theorem: the homogeneous case: The structure of our argument

-This linearisation process, which takes a large non-linear polynomial average such as \eqref{tilde T estimate}, and converts it into a large linear average \eqref{linear estimate}, is generalisable and carried out in detail in \S\ref{vdc section}.
-As the complexity of the polynomial configuration increases, the number of applications of van der Corput's inequality required increases inordinately.
-Ensuring that this process does in fact terminate requires a fairly abstract inductive scheme to be carried out, a scheme which is essentially the PET-induction of Bergelson--Leibman \cite{bergelsonleibman96}.
-The number of steps in this process grows so rapidly that, for general configurations, we have refrained from estimating the explicit quantitative dependence in the absolute constant $C$ appearing in the deduction of \eqref{linear estimate} from \eqref{tilde T estimate}.
-This ultimately leads to the absence of a lower bound for $c(n, k)$ in Theorem \ref{main:thm}, in contrast to Gowers's estimate \eqref{gowers estimate}.
+Ensuring that the linearisation process does in fact terminate requires a fairly abstract inductive scheme to be carried out, a scheme which is essentially the PET-induction of Bergelson--Leibman \cite{bergelsonleibman96}.
+The number of steps in this process grows so rapidly that, for general configurations, we have refrained from estimating the explicit quantitative dependence on $n$ and $k$ in all absolute constants appearing in the deduction of \eqref{linear estimate} from \eqref{tilde T estimate}.
+This is one reason for the absence of a lower bound for $c(n, k)$ in Theorem \ref{main:thm}, in contrast to Gowers's estimate \eqref{gowers estimate}.
+A second obstacle is that one must make explicit all constants appearing in our modification of Gowers's inverse theorem (Theorem \ref{ModInverse:thm}).